sophgo/tpu-mlir/docs/quick_start/source_en/Appx.04_modelzoo_test.rst

 .. code-block:: shell

-   $ python3 -m tpu_perf.run --target BM1684X --devices 2 --mlir -l full_cases.txt
+   $ python3 -m tpu_perf.run --target BM1684X --devices 2 --mlir -l full_cases.txt --priority_filter high

 **SOC device**

-The SOC device uses the following steps to test the performance of the generated ``bmodel``.
+The SOC device uses the following steps to test the performance of the generated high priority model ``bmodel``.

 Get the latest ``tpu-perf`` wheel installer from the SDK package provided by SOPHGO.
 For example, ``tpu_perf-x.x.x-py3-none-manylinux2014_aarch64.whl``, then transfer the file to the SOC device and execute the following operations: